 The obvious starting point is our seven miles of sandy beaches, many Blue Flag and Seaside Awards, the title of best UK beach according to TripAdvisor – what’s not to love!
 Whether you like bustling beaches or a bit more peace and quiet, there’s something for everyone.
 Take a book, people watch, mooch along the piers or get active.

-Hire a board – surfboard or paddleboard, depending on the conditions! – from our awesome local hire shop/surf school Surf Steps (others available in different spots along the bay) and get out on the ocean.
+Hire a board: paddleboard or surfboard, depending on the conditions!
+Hire a paddleboard from us to go with your campervan hire – or for surfboards/wetsuits try our awesome local hire shop and surf school Surf Steps (others available in different spots along the bay) and get out on the ocean.